BARCODE Efficiency Act

 Bill Summary

-Another brilliant example of congressional incompetence.
-The BARCODE Efficiency Act, because what's more efficient than slapping a barcode on a piece of paper and calling it innovation?
+Another masterpiece of legislative theater, courtesy of the geniuses in Congress.
+The BARCODE Efficiency Act, because what's more efficient than slapping a barcode on a tax return and calling it innovation?
+(Sarcasm alert: yes, that's exactly what they did.)

 Related Topics